 Whole-food plant-based (WFPB) diets have been growing in popularity in recent years among both vegans and non-vegans alike.
 If you're not familiar with the ins-and-outs of a WFPB diet, there are many great resources online, and don't forget about free books at the library!

 If you're looking for an easy place to start, the documentary Forks Over Knives is probably the best way to quickly learn the basics, including why people choose to avoid oil.

 Homemade vs. Store-Bought

-In addition to being naturally lighter and oil-free, the other great thing about these homemade salad dressings is you don't have other unwanted ingredients like stabilizers, preservatives, and refined sugar.
+In addition to being naturally lighter and oil-free, the other great thing about these homemade salad dressings is you don't have other unwanted ingredients found in store-bought salad dressings, like stabilizers, preservatives, and refined sugar.